athanclark/goals/introduction.md

 Primary Concerns
 ================

-The following chapter aims to organize the previous thoughts more productively, and categorize them in a natural manner.
+Now I aim to organize the previous thoughts, and categorize them in a natural manner.
 Some of these will be duplicates for each section - that's okay, because some of these concepts are very general.

 USMC Related
 ------------

-Here are some ideas that are specific to the Corps:
+Some ideas that are specific to the Marine Corps:

 -   List your goals for your USMC tenure